 - the site has not changed ownership since the preceding certificate was issued.

-Our approach for transit depots that can’t clear hazardous substances consignments within the statutory period
+Transit depots that can’t clear hazardous substances consignments within the statutory period